ably77/openshift-testbed/README.md

 - Admin Privileges (i.e. cluster-admin RBAC privileges or logged in as system:admin user)
 - ArgoCLI Installed (see https://github.com/argoproj/argo-cd/blob/master/docs/cli_installation.md)
 - oc client installed (see https://mirror.openshift.com/pub/openshift-v4/clients/ocp/latest/)
+- Storage (this demo is tested on AWS using EBS as the storage backend)

 ## Running this Demo